j-m-mueller/Data-Science---Statistical-Testing/README.md

 # Data Science - Statistical Testing

-Demo Jupyter Notebook script for the demonstration of basic statistical tests using the *SciPy* package.
+Demo Jupyter Notebook script for the demonstration of basic statistical tests using the *SciPy* package and the diabetes dataset from the *sklearn* package.

-The script loads the Diabetes dataset from the *sklearn* package.
+Includes tests on correlation, distribution, and feature independence.